deagustinchristian/art-classes/READMEart.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text for the Home page was all made up by me.
+- The code in the <head> part I got from following along the Love Running videos.
+- The Glass effect on the text overlay I learned by watching Love running and got the idea of more glass like look from this Instagram account (https://www.instagram.com/p/CV1zwWlFqcs/?utm_medium=share_sheet)

-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Instructions on how to implement form validation on the Sign Up page was taken from Love running videos and from this website (https://www.w3schools.com/howto/howto_css_signup_form.asp)

+-

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media